captn3m0/ideas/README.md

 ## Hacker News Research Bot

 A bot that posts paper abstracts and links to PDF whenever a paper referencing a research paper is posted to Hacker News.
 Most scicomm posts that make it to HN almost always have a primary paper reference, and someone ends up posting the paper abstract along with a link to Arxiv or SciHub usually.
 A bot that automates this for all HN submissions would be a fun project.

+# Slack Dialer

+All of our company has contact numbers added on Slack, but it is cumbersome to find someone's profile on Slack.
+A simple dialer application that does OAuth-verification on your Slack profile to get a list of the entire organization, and present a simple dialer for all the people who have contact details added.

+Interface would be a simple grid of faces, click to dial, sorted by frequency.
+A simple search-as-you-type box at the top.
+Can also be done as a PWA to easily make it cross-platform.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.
 I promise to send you a postcard if you ship one of these.